 Casting your net more widely

 We’ve always argued that asset owners should ‘cast their net’ more widely.
 Splitting the last 15 years into stages of the economic cycle, we can see that the flexibility to use different asset classes in different cyclical environments can be valuable.
 (Cycle stages based on our economists’ model of the US output gap -a measure of the economy's actual output vs. its capacity for output).

-The figure below shows that the best and worst performing asset classes are different in each stage, and the difference between the best and worst returns can be stark.
+Figure 7 shows that the best and worst performing asset classes are different in each stage, and the difference between the best and worst returns can be stark.
 Being able to adjust the asset allocation and use different asset classes to better achieve an outcome an institution needs is critical.

 For us, diversification and dynamic asset allocation are intrinsically linked.
 Asset classes compete with each other for a place in the portfolio, not just on their individual properties, but on their role in a portfolio context - that is, on their ability to improve the return/risk trade-off in the portfolio.